chfour/nixos/README.md

 thats me

 git, vscode, mpd as a user service, a bunch of packages

+gui stuff only gets enabled if there is a gui

+there's also a custom zsh dir with a modified af-magic theme

 the gnome config has blur-my-shell, runcat, and the appindicator extension, and it gets included automatically if gnome is enabled